Description

 In this course you will learn:

-- The need for a Gender Perspective in Crime and Criminal Justice Statistics
+Module 1: The Need for a Gender Perspective in Crime and Criminal Justice Statistics

-- Gender-related Killing of Women and Girls (Femicide/feminicide)
+Module 5: Gender-related Killing of Women and Girls (femicide/ feminicide)